On the Geometry of Null Cones to Infinity Under Curvature Flux Bounds: Introduction

 \subsubsection{Elliptic Estimates}

 In \cite{kl_rod:cg, parl:bdc, shao:bdc_nv, wang:cg, wang:cgp, wang:tbdc}, a major difficulty arose from the fact that the Gauss curvatures of the level spheres of $\mc{N}$ were highly irregular.
-Indeed, one derived only an $H^{-1/2}$-type bound on these Gauss curvatures; moreover, this was achieved only after a highly nontrivial argument containing, in particular, a technical commutator estimate involving heat flows.
+One derived only an $H^{-1/2}$-type bound on these Gauss curvatures; moreover, this was achieved only after a highly nontrivial argument containing, for instance, a technical commutator estimate involving heat flows.
 Thus, many elliptic estimates that were straightforward in more regular settings became both technical and lengthy.
-The most difficult examples were Besov-type elliptic estimates for the symmetric Hodge operators, which now required a much more delicate analysis.
-Moreover, \cite{wang:cg} showed these estimates yielded even more error terms, which added considerable length and complexity to the overall argument; see \cite{wang:cg} for details and discussions.
+The most difficult examples were Besov elliptic estimates for the symmetric Hodge operators, which now required a much more delicate analysis.
+In particular, the estimates contained additional error terms, which then added considerable length and complexity to the overall argument; see \cite{wang:cg} for details and discussions.

 In \cite{shao:stt}, it was shown that these additional error terms were in fact unnecessary.
 Furthermore, these estimates, without the error terms, could be proved using a far shorter argument than before.
-The main new observation in the null cone setting is that the only part of the Gauss curvature that is not $L^2$-controlled can be expressed as a divergence of $\zeta$.
+The main new observation in the null cone setting is that the only part of the Gauss curvature that is not $L^2$-controlled can be expressed as a divergence (of $\zeta$).
 This allowed for a conformal transformation into a different metric for which the Gauss curvature is entirely $L^2$-controlled.
-In effect, one absorbs the low-regularity term into the chosen conformal factor. \footnote{This technique will also be used in \cite{alex_shao:bondi}.}
+In effect, one absorbs the low-regularity term into the chosen conformal factor. \footnote{This technique also has similar applications in \cite{alex_shao:bondi}.}

 The advantage gained from this transformation is that all the desired Besov-elliptic estimates can be derived far more easily with respect to this regularized metric.
 Furthermore, the Hodge operators under consideration are conformally invariant, and a brief but careful analysis shows that these estimates can in fact be transferred back to the original metric.
 Moreover, similar to the bilinear product estimates, the elliptic estimates in \cite{shao:stt} were stated in an abstract setting that applies not only to this paper, but also to the settings of previous works.